Referring Children for Mental Health Services and the Coordinated Services Action Team (CSAT)

 Before mental health and/or developmental assessments and services can commence, a parent/guardian must provide consent by signing a DCFS 179-MH, Parental Consent for Child’s Mental Health/Developmental Assessment and Participation in Mental Health/Developmental Services.

 • If the parent is unavailable or declines to sign the DCFS 179-MH for a detained child, the CSW must request authorization from the Court.
-If a parent declines to sign for a voluntary non-court involved child, then the CSW is to sign the DCFS 179-MH, indicating that the parent declined to sign.
+If a parent declines to sign for a voluntary non-court involved child, then the CSW is to write “Parent declined to sign” on the signature line of the DCFS 179-MH.
 Children 12 years or older, who are mature enough, and legal guardians may also give authorization using the service provider's consent forms, if it is more expedient.

 • Authorization to release and exchange protected health information (PHI) may be obtained either by the parent’s signature on the DCFS 179-PHI, Authorization for Disclosure of Child’s Protected Health Information, or by a court order at the time consent for mental health treatment is requested.
 Authorization for the release of protected health information depends on who provided consent to treatment.
 If the parent/legal guardian provided consent, they would authorize the release of the PHI.
 However, if the minor consented to their own mental health treatment, then the minor's authorization is needed.